University of Michigan Alcohol and Other Drug (AOD) Policy for Students, Faculty and Staff

 2076 Administrative Services Building

-FASAP is a University of Michigan program that offers a number of services designed to help staff, faculty, and their immediate family members with personal difficulties encountered at both work and home.
+FASAP is a University of Michigan program that offers a number of services designed to help staff, faculty, retirees, and their immediate family members with personal difficulties encountered at both work and home.

 MHealthy Alcohol Management Program (AMP)